KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 The colon after the bolded note-title introduces the body that follows within the same block-quote container.
 The body may include inline mathematical notation, bold emphasis, italics, bulleted items, and multiple paragraphs, all preserved within the block-quote structure.

-The `> **Structural Note:**` variant (appearing in selected Field Physics articulations) is a permissible alternative within registers where the explicit "Structural Note" framing serves the note's diagnostic function.
+The "Structural Note" variant (appearing in selected Field Physics articulations) is a permissible alternative within registers where that explicit framing serves the note's diagnostic function.

 ## Note Consistency Within Series

 Note format may vary across the corpus, but within a single document or multi-part series, the format should remain stable.
-Mixing `### Note on [Topic]` and `> **Note on [Topic]:**` patterns within one work is permissible only where the formats serve structurally distinct functions (e.g., major doctrinal notes positioned as primary structural elements contra brief annotations embedded within a section).
+Mixing the heading-note and block-quote-note formats within one work is permissible only where they serve structurally distinct functions (e.g., major doctrinal notes positioned as primary structural elements contra brief annotations embedded within a section).

 ---